 Thesis or exam requirement

-All students must complete a thesis or comprehensive exam.
+All students must complete a thesis or comprehensive exam (an online portfolio).
 Detailed information about thesis and exam requirements can be found in the M.A. handbook.